This year’s festival is fast approaching. Let’s take a look at who can access Amex’s lounge at Circular Quay.

 The Amex lounge network is of course not as broad, and not available in as many cities as more traditional airline lounges.
 For example, there is currently no Amex lounge in New Zealand.

-As of April 2018, there are 17 Centurion Lounges across the network, with two in Australia, one in Hong Kong, eight in the US, four in Latin America and two in India.
+As of May 2019, there are 17 American Express Lounges across the network.
+There is one each in Sydney and Melbourne, eight in the US, one in Sweden, four in Latin America and three in Asia.

 Those lounges in bold are reviewed in more detail later on.
 Note that depending on the country, each lounge type has a different name.